1.9. Fortran Interface

 Warning

-Currently, the Fortran 2003 interfaces are only compatible with SUNDIALS builds where the sunrealtype is double-precision the sunindextype size is 64-bits.
+Currently, the Fortran 2003 interfaces are only compatible with SUNDIALS builds where the sunrealtype is double-precision.

 C Type